Suomi.fi

 Your family members must register their stay or notify the authorities of their residence in Finland.
 If your family member is a

-• citizen of a Nordic country, they must be in contact with the Digital and Population Data Services Agency to manage their affairs.
+• citizen of a Nordic country, they can request a personal identity code from the Digital and Population Data Services Agency.
+They do not have to register their right of residence with the Finnish Immigration Service.

 • citizen of an EU Member State or any other country, they must be in contact with the Finnish Immigration Service to manage their affairs.